 INTERNATIONAL FACULTY

-"Today's multinational companies have operations that span continents and are becoming more global in their reach.
-Our SCALE Network mirrors this structure - we are preparing students to perform efficiently in the highly demanding, global environment that now defines the business world"
+"Today's multinational companies have operations that span the continents and are becoming more global in reach.
+Our SCALE Network mirrors this structure - we are preparing students to perform in the highly demanding, global environment that now defines the business world"

 Dr. Yossi Sheffi